 Developmental Disabilities Services is for those residents who have a disability.
 They need to be seeking some form of support from facilities that are associated with Louisiana's Department of Health and Hospitals.
 Eligible participants may be able to qualify for grants or cash subsidy programs which provide a monthly stipend to low income families.
 It is offered until the child reaches the age of 18.
 Call 866-783-5553.

 The Early Childhood Supports and Services will administer evaluation, screening, referral services, and treatment for children ages 0-5 years and their families.
 Assistance is offered for children that have been identified as being at risk of developing emotional, social and/or developmental problems.
 A focus is on offering case management, therapy, counseling, and behavior modification.
 225-342-8706

 The Louisiana ADAP Aids Drug Assistance Program may have a waiting list and it also has limited funding.
-When available, it will provide HIV and AIDs patients with FDA approved drugs and medications.
+When this free insurance policy is available, it will provide HIV and AIDs patients with FDA approved drugs and medications.
 800-992-4379

 Health Insurance Program, or HIP, is non-profit and government sponsored financial assistance for HIV-infected residents.
 The objective is to help them maintain their existing health insurance plan and benefits.
 Funds can be used to pay for deductibles, health insurance premiums, and co-payments.
 It can also pay for dental work, medications, and more.
 All resources are for people diagnosed with HIV/AIDS.
 Telephone number is 888-647-1269.